Seth-Wolfgang/IVSparse-dev/doc/doc_pages/mainpage.md

 ### How does CSF Compress?

 There are a few different ways in which CSF compresses data.
 The first is redundancy, with fibers alone being able to compress redudnant data up to 50% compared to CSC.
 The second is Positive Delta Encoding, which is a process which we apply to the indices of a fiber which encodes the distance between each index.
-The third way is through bytepacking, which is when we cast each fibers indices to the smallest data type that doesn't lose precision.
+The third way is through bytepacking, which is when we cast each fiber's indices to the smallest data type that doesn't lose precision.

 #### Redundancy

 It's easy to see how redundancy can be taken advantage of when looking at CSC format.
 In this format each value and index must be listed once no matter the data, with a set of column pointers being used to delimit columns.
 However in CSF if a column has only a single value, it's only stored once and then all of the indices that value is located.
 This means that in the simplest case of a column 50 long of all ones, CSC needs to store 100 values where as CSF needs only to store 51, the 1 and all the indices.

-Therefor in datasets that are highly redundant CSF mananges to not explicitly store a lot of values resulting in good compression ratios for this data.
+Therefore in datasets that are highly redundant CSF mananges to not explicitly store a lot of values resulting in good compression ratios for this data.
 It is worth being said however that data that is almost completely unique however will cause this pendulum to swing in the other direction, causing worse compression in the worst case scenario since CSF has more overhead to organize the data than CSC.

 #### Positive Delta Endoding